 We know it may not be the fanciest task, nor your favourite one.
 Though the reality is that if you’re setting Facebook ads, in 99% of cases you’ll be asked to prepare such reports as well.

-That’s why we want to show you how to prepare such reports easily each month.
+That’s why we want to show you how to prepare such reports easily, to make Facebook ad reporting quick and effortless each month.

 What does a perfect report look like?

-If you have never created a Facebook ads report before, you may not be sure, how such a report should look like and what data it should contain.
+If you have never created a Facebook ad report before, you may not be sure how such a document should look like and what data it should contain.

-There are some best practices that should help you then.
+There are some best practices that you may find helpful.